Formula-Electric-Berkeley/FEB_Firmware_SN3/APPS24/README.md

 FEB_CAN_RMS_getDesiredRegenTorque: maxRegenTorqueMech computes the max regen torque we can exert from the mechanical perspective (awaiting that function)
 A function that outputs our desired regen torque, only considering mechanical limitations (implementation incomplete)

+## 3/28/24

+Addeding FEB_CAN_BMS.c and .h to read BMS voltage and SOC values for Regen equations